-At the end of 2016, Australia had grown to a population of 24.3 million people.
-And as fast as that number has grown over past years, the percentage of people who have access to the Internet at home has exploded at a far faster rate.
-The latest census data makes a well-educated estimate of 13.4 million broadband subscribers.
+At the end of 2016, Australia had grown to a population of 24.8 million people.
+The latest census data estimates that we have of 14.2 million broadband subscribers.
 Bear in mind, many of those are used by multiple people, such as broadband services used by families or share houses.
-As more people are going online, it’s important to understand the different types of connections available, as well the pros and cons of each one.
+With more people online, it’s important to understand the different types of connections available, as well the pros and cons of each one.
 We’re here to help.

 Broadband is a truly massive growth area, even today.
-2016 alone saw an extra 4.7% added to the total number of broadband customers.
-What was most remarkable, however, was the number of customers connected to fibre internet, which grew by 122% in a year.
-The reason for this, of course, is the rollout of the NBN, which has been increasingly picking up speed recently – despite all the arguments about which technology it should use.
+The second half of 2017 alone saw an extra 3.4 percent added to the total number of broadband customers.
+What was most remarkable, however, was the number of customers connected to fibre internet, nearly doubled in a year.
+The reason for this, of course, is the rollout of the NBN, which has been picking up speed recently.

-And yes, there’s been a lot of politics involved in how the NBN’s rolled out.
-As a result, multiple different types of broadband connections are available in Australia at the moment.
+And yes, there’s been a lot of politics involved in the NBN’s roll out.
+As a result, multiple different types of broadband connections are available all over Australia.
 Which ones are available to you depends entirely on where you live.
-If you’re lucky, you’ll have a choice between them.
-And if you’re really lucky, you’ll have been part of the initial full-fibre rollout that was abandoned with the change of government.
+If you’re lucky, you’ll have a choice.
+And if you’re really lucky, you can access the initial full-fibre rollout that was abandoned with the change of government.

 But what actually are all these different types of broadband connection?
-What do all those confusing initialisms – FTTP, FTTB, HFC and so on – mean?
-Wonder no more.
-We’re going to give you all the info you need about each type and explain what it means for you.
+What do all those confusing initialisms – FTTP, FTTB, FTTC, HFC and so on – mean?
+Here’s what you need about each type and what it means for you.

 At the very base level, you are choosing between four different connection types – dial-up, ADSL, Cable (via Telstra or Optus) and the all-encompassing NBN.
-Once the NBN arrives in your street, you’ll be told when it’s being installed and what type of connection you’re going to get.
+Once the NBN arrives in your neighbourhood, you’ll be told when it’s being installed and what type of connection you’re going to get.
 You have no say in what that NBN connection is, unfortunately.
 But in theory, at least, it should be an improvement on what you have now.
-The other connection types are being phased out – more or less.
+The other connection types are being gradually phased out.
 Dial-up internet is gone completely, aside from a few enthusiast services.
-ADSL will disappear in stages as the NBN takes over areas gradually, but is still dominant today.
-And cable is staying as cable – but a new, upgraded cable standard is still on the way, but many cable households are being earmarked for the superior Fibre to the Curb (FTTC) instead.
+ADSL will disappear in stages as the NBN takes over.
+And cable is staying as cable – for now.
+A new, upgraded cable standard is still on the way, but many cable households are being earmarked for the superior Fibre to the Curb (FTTC) instead.

-This was the plan for most of the NBN as originally designed.
-With FTTP, a fibre optic cable runs directly from a central exchange to your actual home, giving you a high-speed link directly to the global internet.
+FTTP was the plan the original NBN – until politics intervened!
+With FTTP, a fibre optic cable runs directly from a central exchange to your actual home, giving you a high-speed link to the global internet.
 Because it uses light to transmit data from start to finish, it can hold great speeds over long distances.
 FTTP installations are capable of 1 gigabit per second today.
-That’s ten times the fastest actual available speed.
+That’s ten times the fastest speed currently available.
 It’s not offered by ISPs as the way the NBN currently charges for connections would make is ridiculously expensive.